CAN THE COMMON PERSON CORRECTLY INTERPRET THE BIBLE?

 Paul implies that there is a correct way to interpret Scripture.
 And if that’s true, then there is also an incorrect way.

 There’s a term for the study of Bible interpretation: hermeneutics.
 Using proper hermeneutical methods is important in reading and interpreting Scripture.
 They are not highly complex concepts or methods we need specialized training for.
 They are common sense rules that anyone can follow.
 In my book Interpreting and Applying the Bible, I outline all of these important principles.
-In future blog posts, I will be applying these principles to important Bible passages.
+In other blog posts, I explain some of these principles and apply them to important Bible passages.